hudl/data-docs/style/hudl_sql_style_guide.md

   __BAD__:
   `SELECT COUNT(*) AS backersCount`

-* Comments should go near the top of your query, or at least near the closest `SELECT`
-* Try to only comment on things that aren't obvious about the query (e.g., why a particular ID is hardcoded, etc.)
 * Don't use single letter variable names be as descriptive as possible given the context:

   __GOOD__: